dapengzhangMecca/plan/README.md

 - - deploy the image in the correct cluster (tasks creation & execution)
 - - allow deploy multiple apps
 - Unit test integration & TDD

-deploy multiple apps
-- flag & version control
-- buffer environment - no
-- the ability to deploy multiple apps in the same time (container - > and return multiple links)